andreygud/lunch-voting-system/README.md

 ```
 DELETE /rest/admin/restaurant/{id}
 ```
-Does pretty much what it says - deletes by a restaurant by its id.
+Does pretty much what it says - deletes a restaurant by its id.
 Access level: Admin

 *Example:*